A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial

 \section{Acknowledgements}

-The first author was supported by the German Academic Exchange Service (DAAD) and the second author was supported by the Robert Bosch Stiftung through the AIMS ARETE CHAIR Programme (Grant No. 11.5.8040.0033.0).
+J. D. Mukam was supported by the German Academic Exchange Service (DAAD) (DAAD-Project 57142917) and A. Tambue was supported by the Robert Bosch Stiftung through the AIMS ARETE CHAIR Programme (Grant No. 11.5.8040.0033.0).
 The authors thanks Prof. Dr. Peter Stollmann for his positive and constructive comments.
 We also thank the referees for their careful reading and useful comments which allowed to improve this paper.